So… EDC bags and backpacks. Which one is right for you? In order to answer this, we have to dig a little into your needs and lifestyle…

 - the extra pockets of your cargo pants

-- on your wrist (think paracord bracelets or wrist watches)
+- on your wrist (think paracord bracelets)

 - your phone! (to keep survival knowledge such as offline maps, your car’s owner’s manual and survival ebooks)